NovaSquirrel/fur2tad/README.md

 * `--auto-timer-mode low_error/lowest_error`: Choose a strategy for automatically choosing TAD timer values from Furnace speeds and tempos.
 * `--timer-override bpm,speed=ticks bpm,speed=ticks bpm,speed=ticks`: Allows overriding the automatic Furnace speed conversions by providing your own timer values.
 * `--ignore-arp-macro`: Do not use the arpeggio macros on instruments to determine the semitone offset.
+* `--ignore-volume-macro`: Do not use the volume macros on instruments to determine the volume scale.
 * `--disable-loop-compression`: Do not attempt to compress the MML with loops.
 * `--disable-sub-compression`: Do not attempt to compress the MML with subroutines.
 * `--remove-instrument-names`: Rename all instruments to have a number instead of using the instrument's stored name.